d5aint/klipper_config/README.md

 # LDO-Voron-2.4r2
 # Forked from https://github.com/Frix-x/klipper-voron-V2
-# Many thanks for making his work public and the many hours spent working on this.
+# Many thanks to Frix-x for making his work public and the many hours he has spent working on this.

 This is my actual config folder for my Voron v2.4 printer.